Suicidal Crisis Intervention

 In 2018 VLESP developed a guideline with recommendations and tools to improve the the continuïty of care for suicidal persons.
 Central themes are the collaboration and information exchange between healthcare professionals and follow-up care for suicidal patients.Guideline continuity of care (in Dutch)

-With the ‘PROSPECT’ study, VLESP investigated two new treatments for people who consider suicide.
+With the ‘PROSPECT’ study, VLESP investigated two new treatments for people who consider suicide: a cognitive training based on mindfulness (MBCT-S) and a training that focuses on future oriented thinking and setting goals (Future oriented training).

 Think Life is an online self-help course for coping with suicidal thoughts.
-The online tool was originally developed at the Vrije Universiteit Amsterdam and was adapted for use in Flanders by VLESP.
 The course consists of six steps that can be completed independently and at the participants’ own pace.
 Every step has its own theme, and different theories and exercises are presented, based on recognized psychotherapeutic techniques.

-For more information about Think Life please visit www.zelfmoord1813.be/thinklife.Research report Think Life (in Dutch)
+For more information about Think Life please visit www.zelfmoord1813.be/thinklife (in Dutch).Publication Think Life

 Guideline for the detection and treatment of suicidal behavior